(ni TIS i known)

 • Dietary restrictions: Must be used with dietary restriction of tyrosine and phenylalanine; inadequate restriction can result in toxic effects to the eyes, skin, and nervous system.
 Evaluate plasma tyrosine concentrations in patients who develop signs and symptoms of toxicity.
 Nutritional consultation is recommended.

-Dietary tyrosine and phenylalanine; plasma nitisinone concentration, erythrocyte PBG-synthase activity, urine 5-ALA, and urine and plasma succinylacetone (to monitor effectiveness of treatment; if these tests are not available, assessment should include urine succinylacetone, LFTs, alpha-fetoprotein, and serum tyrosine and phenylalanine levels); slit-lamp examination (prior to initiation of therapy and in patients who develop symptoms of ocular toxicity); plasma tyrosine (as clinically indicated with side effects; concentrations should be kept <500 micromole/L to avoid toxicity) platelet and white blood cell counts (regularly during therapy); liver imaging studies (ultrasound, computerized tomography, magnetic resonance imaging, and serum alpha-fetoprotei (to monitor effectiveness of treatment and potential liver neoplasia).
+Dietary tyrosine and phenylalanine; urine and/or plasma succinylacetone, liver function parameters, and alpha-fetoprotein levels (in addition, at initiation or if there is a deterioration of the patient's clinical condition, may also monitor urine 5-aminolevulinate and erythrocyte porphobilinogen-synthase activity); body weight; slit-lamp examination (prior to initiation of therapy and in patients who develop symptoms of ocular toxicity); plasma tyrosine (as clinically indicated with side effects; concentrations should be kept <500 micromole/L to avoid toxicity) platelet and white blood cell counts (regularly during therapy).

 Note: Plasma succinylacetone may take up to 3 months to normalize after start of therapy.